Signal & Form

 At its core, AI consulting is the practice of helping businesses identify, plan, and implement artificial intelligence solutions that improve their operations.
 That definition is broad on purpose, because the scope varies enormously depending on the business.

-For a small accounting firm, AI consulting might mean setting up automated client communication workflows and building a system that generates reports from raw data.
-For a mid-sized retailer, it might mean implementing AI-powered inventory forecasting and customer segmentation.
-For a professional services firm, it might mean training the team on AI writing tools and building custom prompts for client deliverables.
+For a small accounting firm, AI consulting might mean setting up automated client communication workflows and building a system that generates monthly financial reports from raw QuickBooks data in 10 minutes instead of 6 hours.
+For a mid-sized retailer with 3 locations, it might mean implementing AI-powered inventory forecasting that reduces overstock by 20 to 30% and an automated customer segmentation system that personalizes email campaigns by purchase history.
+For a professional services firm with 15 consultants, it might mean training the entire team on AI writing tools, building custom prompt libraries for proposal generation, and creating an automated knowledge base from years of project documentation.

 The common thread is that a good AI consultant does not just give advice.
 They help you implement.
 The best consultants combine strategic thinking with hands-on technical execution.